 That said, epidurals and other injections targeting your specific issues and areas are minimally invasive and very effective for treating pain.
-They work in tandem with our wellness and physical therapy programs to restore function and improve ease of movement.
+They work in tandem with our wellness program to restore function and improve ease of movement.

 - Amniotic membrane/umbilical cord injections

 This is not an exhaustive list as research continues to grow and our care team is introduced to innovations.